 These cupcakes would also look great with blueberries mixed in with the strawberries.
 It would make a great red, white and blue treat for the Fourth of July!

 Store these cupcakes in an airtight container, as they will dry out quickly.
+This convenient storage container stores up to 24 cupcakes or 2 large cakes.
 They are best eaten within a day or two of making.
 Enjoy!

 Did You Try this Recipe?